 Almost the whole knife is made of stainless steel.
 The bolts, handle "scales," pivot, and pocket clip are all matching steel.
 The blade looks slightly different because it is.
 In the pivot are two bushings.
 One is brass, and one is plastic, but both are very thin.
 The pocket clip has lost no spring tension.

-There are few to no features on many of the knives we've tested.
-We have to note them and grant them their due credence, but we don't penalize knives that don't have extra tools or features.
+There are few to no features on many of the knives we've tested, including the Sanrenmu.
+We have to note them and grant them their due credit, but we don't penalize knives that don't have extra tools or features.
 If anything, extra tools and features take away from other attributes.
-Most of our top-scoring knives have no additional features beyond the blade and pocket clip.
+Most of our top-scoring knives, like the Sanrenmu, have no additional features beyond the blade and pocket clip.

 We dig the Sanrenmu's performance, quality, and cost.
 Some people spend more on a six-pack of beer than you will on this knife.
 The Chinese company leverages an economy of scale and the ready availability of good knife-making materials.
 Further, mass distribution channels keep costs down.
-You can get this thing delivered from Amazon, tomorrow.
+You can get this thing delivered from Amazon tomorrow.
 Crazy times.
-100 years ago, you would have had to hire a trained craftsman for a few full days to replicate this.
+One hundred years ago, you would have had to hire a trained craftsman for a few full days to replicate this.
 Now you can get one for the equivalent of one hour's high-end fast-food wages.
 We are well aware of what it says about international economic and intellectual property considerations.